erhangundogan/de-captcher/README.md

 You need an account for authentication so that you can use this library.

 ## Quickstart
-Require library, Create object with your username/password and call functions
+Require library, Create object with your username/password and call functions.
+Use node 0.10.15 Stable version.

     var Decaptcher = require("de-captcher").decaptcher;
     var decaptcher = new Decaptcher("username", "password");